Introduction

 When you navigate to the child device of the gateway, the Address space tab shows the attributes and references of the address space node of the servers.
 The filter searches through the whole hierarchy to find “nodeId”, “browserName” or “displayName” of an attribute.
 In case of multiple “ancestorNodeIds”, you can click on the desired node to be redirected.

 The address space is automatically scanned when a connection between the gateway and the server is established.
 The duration of the scan depends on the size of the address space.
 The address space information is stored locally once it is scanned and then used by this applying process.
-If the address space information is not yet available, for example, the address space has not been scanned, another scan will be triggered without synchronizing data into Cumulocity IoT.
+If the address space information is not yet available, for example, the address space has not been scanned, another scan will be triggered without synchronizing data into Cumulocity.
 Performing another address space operation will update the address space information.

 In case a node cannot be read, the scan process skips this node and continues.
 An error entry is written to the opcua-device-gateway log file to provide information (more information available in debug level).